-If your iPhone was already off it should restart, but if it was on with a black screen, you may see the red slider allowing you to turn it off.
+If your iPhone was already off, it should restart, but if it was on with a black screen, you might see the red slider allowing you to turn it off.

 For detailed instructions, check our “How to restart an iPhone” guide.

 A software crash may cause your iPhone to become unresponsive.
 In that case, the best way to fix this problem is to perform a hard reset.

 A factory reset will erase all the data and settings on your phone.
 So before you proceed, we strongly recommend you back up and restore your iPhone.